lifting-bits/remill/docs/CFG_FORMAT.md

  - `bytes` as `"\xe8\xa3\xd2\xff\xff"`
  - `address` as `0804b798`

-In practice, the `address` field is really just an offset from the beginning of an binary.
+In practice, the `address` field is really just an offset from the beginning of a binary.
 The location at which binaries can be loaded varies according to the OS, as well as the current execution of the binary.
 For example, a shared library is likely to be loaded at different runtime memory addresses during different program executions when [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization) is enabled.

 ## Basic blocks